J.P. Morgan Chase Brokerage Rating

 Cash Positions

-Each account keeps some money in cash.
-This money could be in a money market mutual fund (covered by SIPC) or in Chase Bank (covered by the FDIC).
-Either way, you can’t get rid of the cash position, and the annual management fee still applies to it.
+Each account will hold a portion of its value in cash.
+This position can be in a money market mutual fund, which will be insured by SIPC, or in Chase Bank, where it will be protected by the FDIC.
+In either case, it’s not possible to eliminate the cash position, and the account’s annual management fee will be applied to it.

 J.P.
 Morgan Personal Advisors Fees and Minimums